thu-ml/tianshou/README.md

 | TD3 - Pendulum  | 48.39±7.22s                                                  | None                                                         | 620.83±248.43s                                               | 619.33±324.97s                                               | 210.31±76.30s                                                |
 | SAC - Pendulum  | 38.92±2.09s                                                  | None                                                         | 92.68±4.48s                                                  | 808.21±405.70s                                               | 295.92±140.85s                                               |

-*: Could not reach the target reward threshold in 1e6 steps in any of 10 runs.
-The total runtime is in the brackets.
+*\*: Could not reach the target reward threshold in 1e6 steps in any of 10 runs.
+The total runtime is in the brackets.*

-?: We have tried but it is nontrivial for running non-Atari game on rlpyt.
-See [here](https://github.com/astooke/rlpyt/issues/127#issuecomment-601741210).
+*?: We have tried but it is nontrivial for running non-Atari game on rlpyt.
+See [here](https://github.com/astooke/rlpyt/issues/127#issuecomment-601741210).*

 All of the platforms use 10 different seeds for testing.
 We erase those trials which failed for training.
 The reward threshold is 195.0 in CartPole and -250.0 in Pendulum over consecutive 100 episodes' mean returns.

 Tianshou and RLlib's configures are very similar.
 They both use multiple workers for sampling.
-Indeed, both RLlib and rlpyt are excellent reinforcement learning platform :)
+Indeed, both RLlib and rlpyt are excellent reinforcement learning platform.

 We will add results of Atari Pong / Mujoco these days.